-- E-mail a copy of your posting, publicity, etc. along with the proposed posting dates and locations to the Associate Dean for Student/Civic Engagement & Marketing (mellengm@brevard.edu).
+- E-mail a copy of your posting, publicity, etc. along with the proposed posting dates and locations to Campus Life (campuslife@brevard.edu).
 Postings should be sent as an Adobe Acrobat or .PDF file.
-A stamp of approval will be placed directly onto the document and sent back for printing and posting, subject to any additional approvals required. - For postings which are already printed, visit the Office of the Associate Dean for Student/Civic Engagement & Marketing in Campus Life. - For digital displays, follow criteria specified under the "Digital Displays" section below. - For other types of publicity, please review the subcategories below or contact the Associate Dean for Student/Civic Engagement & Marketing.
+A stamp of approval will be placed directly onto the document and sent back for printing and posting, subject to any additional approvals required. - For postings which are already printed, visit the Campus Life office. - For digital displays, follow criteria specified under the "Digital Displays" section below. - For other types of publicity, please review the subcategories below or contact Campus Life (campuslife@brevard.edu).